Skip to main content

 The Language of Your Body

 Your body communicates its state of well-being through a complex and elegant language of hormones.
-Think of the as a sophisticated internal messaging network, with hormones acting as chemical couriers that deliver precise instructions to virtually every cell, tissue, and organ.
+Think of the endocrine system as a sophisticated internal messaging network, with hormones acting as chemical couriers that deliver precise instructions to virtually every cell, tissue, and organ.

 This network governs your energy levels, your mood, your cognitive function, your body composition, your sleep quality, and your overall vitality.
 When this system is in balance, you feel resilient, focused, and capable.
 When signals become crossed, diminished, or excessive, the result is a cascade of symptoms that can profoundly affect your quality of life.

-A standard wellness program might note your cholesterol is high or your has crept up.
+A standard wellness program might note your cholesterol is high or your blood pressure has crept up.
 It will then likely offer a generic prescription ∞ modify your diet, increase your physical activity.
 This advice is sound, yet for many, it is insufficient because it fails to ask the next, most important question ∞ why?

 Why is your cholesterol elevated?
 What underlying metabolic or hormonal shift is driving your blood pressure upward?
-The answers often lie within the delicate interplay of hormones like insulin, cortisol, thyroid hormones, and such as testosterone and estrogen.
+The answers often lie within the delicate interplay of hormones like insulin, cortisol, thyroid hormones, and sex hormones such as testosterone and estrogen.

 A health plan’s wellness program manages risk for a population; a personalized program restores function for an individual.